 - The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, and three levels of African dance.

 - Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, screen dance, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, administration, and dance education.

 - Facilities include five studios, a complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
 Live accompaniment is provided for many technique classes.

 - Prime Movers:social and educational club, responsible for annual concerts of student work

 - Delta Chi Xi Honorary Dance Fraternity

-- Internships are developed to meet the student's needs.
+- Internships are developed to meet students’ needs.
 Most frequent are internships in schools or community dance settings, teaching, or doing administrative work.

 - The department produces 10-12 concerts each year.
-Many of these productions offer chances for undergraduates to perform.
+Most of these productions offer chances for undergraduates to perform.
 At least two concerts each year include choreography by undergraduate students.

 - Career options include performance and choreography positions, as well as arts administration and teaching in a school or community setting.

 - In addition to the above career options, graduates of the program have pursued careers writing about dance, sales and marketing of dance-related items, lighting design for dance, costume design for dance, dance therapy, dance science/medicine, dance history, dance notation, graphic design for dance, dance photography, and dance technology.

 Professional Organizations and Accreditation